Dennis Fong: Playing career

 On July 27, 2016, Thresh was the second person to be inducted into the ESL Hall of Fame.
-Fong has also been featured in Rolling Stone for his gaming prowess.

 Business ventures

 Fong and his brother Lyle started GX Media, the parent company of Gamers.com, FiringSquad, and Lithium Technologies.
 Fong was the CEO of the company and Lyle was the chief technical officer.
 The company grew to 100 employees.

 In 1999, GX Media raised over US$11 million from CMGI and built gamers.com, a popular web portal.
 Fong's Ferrari was parked in the lobby of the GX Media offices.
 In 2001, gamers.com was acquired by Ziff-Davis.

 While running GX Media, Fong was also editor-in-chief at the video gaming site FiringSquad, wrote a monthly column in the popular PC Gamer magazine and co-authored the official Quake II strategy guide with Jonathan Mendoza and Kenn Spear Hwang.

 GX Media spun off Lithium Technologies, a leading Social CRM platform provider that counts AT&T, PlayStation, Verizon, Comcast and Best Buy as some of its customers.
 The company has raised over $40 million from Benchmark Capital, Emergence Capital, Shasta Ventures, DAG Ventures and Tenaya Capital.

 Fong went on to co-found Xfire, an instant messaging client designed for online gaming, that was acquired by Viacom in April 2006 for 102 million.
 In 2007, Fong founded Raptr, a social network and related software client for gamers.
 The company has raised over $12 million in financing from Accel Partners.

 In May 2021, Fong backed Bright Star Studios in a $2 million investment deal for the company's massively multiplayer online sandbox game Ember Sword.

 Fong serves as an adviser for WeGame.com Inc and previously served in the same capacity for the defunct Booyah, Inc.